I am a

-In the soil, water and energy discipline, we focus on the interaction between humans and the natural environment, with the aim of securing food, water and energy for communities now and in the future without compromising our planet's delicate ecological balance.
-With global populations rising to over 7 billion, it has never been more important to understand our interaction with the environment, including our management of natural resources and the by-products of human activity.
+With a focus on the interaction between humans and the natural environment, you'll understand the challenges of securing food, water and energy for communities now and in the future without compromising our planet's delicate ecological balance.

 Study environment and science at Griffith